The location of Citizens Academy Session 6 on 10/30/2019 has CHANGED. Please login for details.

 To graduate paricipants

 A special graduation ceremony will conclude the Alameda County Citizens Academy.
 Graduates will be recognized by members of the Board of Supervisors, receive a graduation certificate, and enjoy a graduation reception.
-Family, friends, and employers will be invited to attend in recognition of the graduate's contribution to the County.
+In recognition of the graduate's contribution to the County.

 "The Academy provided beneficial insight into our county's programs, operations and general management that all residents and voters should be aware of.
 I have a more educated perspective on issues that impact me as both an Alameda County resident and a public administrator - and feel like a more responsible citizen for participating in this program.
 I highly recommend it to others."